tangshuang/tyshemo/docs/type.md

 ### Tuple

-A tuple is a group of items with certain order, the length of tuple can not be changed.
+A tuple is a list with certain order, the length of tuple can not be changed.

 ```js
 const ParamsType = Tuple([Object, Number, String])